UWPR/Comet/README.md

 - Right-mouse-click on the "Comet" project and choose "Build".
   This should generate a binary "Comet.exe" in x64/Release.

-  OR

-  If you want to also build CometUI and the RealtmeSearch test applications, both C# tools, build the entire solution or build each specific application.
+  If you want to also build CometUI or the RealtimeSearch test applications, both C# tools, build the entire solution or build each specific application.